kubeflow/community/KUBEFLOW-OUTREACH-COMMITTEE.md

 The KOC may have at most three (3) Chairs and five (5) Leads.
 Seats on the KOC are held by an individual, not by their employer.

 ### Limitations on Company Representation
-No more than one seat may be held by employees of the same organization (or conglomerate, in the case of companies owning each other).
+No more than one Chair seat may be held by employees of the same organization (or conglomerate, in the case of companies owning each other).

+Separately, no more than two Lead roles may be held by employees of the same organization (or conglomerate, in the case of companies owning each other).
+Additionally, no more than one Lead and one Chair can be held by employees of the same organization (or conglomerate, in the case of companies owning each other).

+If employers change because of job changes, acquisitions, or other events, in a way that would be in violation of the proceeding limits, sufficient members of the committee must resign their positions until the requirements are satisfied.
+If it is impossible to find sufficient members to resign, all employees of that organization will be removed and the vacancies will be filled using the normal process.

+In the event of a question of company membership (for example evaluating independence of corporate subsidiaries) a majority of all non-involved KSC members will decide.

 ### Committee Meetings